mclevey/CV/cv_mclevey.md

  -->

 ## Articles In Progress

-\ind David Tindall, Mark Stoddart, John McLevey, Lorien Jasny, Dana R. Fisher, Jennifer Earl, and Mario Diani.
-"The Challenges and Opportunities of Ego-Network Analysis of Social Movements and Collective Action."
-Under revision for Mario Small, Bernice Pescosolido and Brea Perry (Eds.) *New Frontiers in Egocentric Networks*.
-Cambridge University Press.

 \ind \emph{Alexander Graham}, John McLevey, \emph{Pierson Browne}, and \emph{Tyler Crick}.
 “Cognitive Diversity and the Production of High-Impact Science.”